skye2k2/projects/README.md

 # Historical timeline of Clif's projects

-in reverse-chronological order (Christmas at the top).
+in reverse-chronological order.
 A high-level overview of past projects, where entries can be expanded for additional detail.

 <!---